2021 Pacific Northwest floods: Supply chain

 As a result of the multiple highway and rail closures, shipments of raw materials and supplies arriving at the Port of Vancouver and agricultural production accounting for approximately 75% of Canada's grain exports leaving the port remained disrupted for a longer period of time, in addition to the disruption in shipments of fertilizer, coal and potash to the Port of Vancouver.
 The disruption to the shipment of goods into and out of the Port of Vancouver impacted businesses as far away as Winnipeg.

 As of November 19, there were 40 vessels waiting near the Port of Vancouver to unload their cargo.
 However, the Port of Prince Rupert remained fully operational.

-Another problem exacerbated by the flooding was that shipping lines were starting to return back to Asia with their empty containers due to a lack of land space to temporarily store the empty containers, resulting in additional delays for Canada's exporters.
+Another problem exacerbated by the flooding was that shipping lines were starting to return to Asia with their empty containers due to a lack of land space to temporarily store the empty containers, resulting in additional delays for Canada's exporters.

 Public concern over these extensive disruptions to the supply chain led to panic buying across the Lower Mainland and the Okanagan.

 Casualties

 At least five people were killed and ten others were hospitalized.
 Four deaths came as the result of a mudslide along Highway 99 around 300 km north of Vancouver, and just north of Pemberton.
 The first death was pronounced on November 16.
-On November 20, the bodies of three more people were recovered as deceased from the same mudslide One person is reported still missing; however, more people may be unaccounted for.
+On November 20, the bodies of three more people were recovered as deceased from the same mudslide.
+One person is reported still missing; however, more people may be unaccounted for.

 An indirect traffic-related death occurred during evacuations from Merritt, British Columbia, on November 18.

 A man in Everson, Washington, was reported missing on November 15 after his truck was found after being swept away by floodwaters.
 A body was found two days later, but was not identified as the missing person.

 Aftermath and response

 At a news conference on November 16, B.C.
 Minister of Transportation and Infrastructure Rob Fleming called the storm "unprecedented" and that the weather event was "the worst weather storm in a century".

 On November 17, an initial 120 Canadian Armed Forces soldiers from CFB Edmonton were deployed to aid in disaster response efforts in British Columbia.
 Over the next four days, a total of at least 500 troops were deployed to B.C., including 30 air personnel from CFB Valcartier who were deployed to Abbotsford, and at least 200 ground troops with 27 heavy equipment vehicles from CFB Edmonton who were deployed to Vernon.

 In addition, a group representing First Nations called for the B.C. provincial government to enact a provincial state of emergency for the weather event in order to enable easier access to those who are affected.
 Later in the day, B.C.
-Premier John Horgan announced that a provincial state of emergency would be put in place and that travel restrictions would come into effect in order to protect the already‐crippled supply chain.
+Premier John Horgan announced that a provincial state of emergency would be put in place and that travel restrictions would come into effect in order to protect the already-crippled supply chain.